How Much More Do You Have to Spend to Go Organic?

 The price comparison scores reported on the table below show how prices for organic items compared from store to store.
-The $90 score for DeMoulas Market Basket means that its prices for organic food were about 10 percent cheaper than the average prices for comparable organic products at stores we surveyed.
-The $112 score for the Shaw’s store we surveyed means that its prices for organic food were about 12 percent more expensive than average.
+The $92 score for the Whole Foods store we surveyed means that its prices for organic food were about eight percent cheaper than the average prices for the comparable organic products at stores we surveyed.
+The $107 score for Kowalski’s means that its prices for organic food were about seven percent more expensive than average.

 Comparing the Cost

 for organic food